Abass-rashid/my-porfolio-project/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+ basic knowledge of HTML5, CSS3 ,GIT ,GITHUB and how the world wide web (www) works.

 ### Setup
+  visual studio code, gitbash and github

 ### Install
+ HTML&CSS linters

 ### Usage

 ### Run tests
+   on visual studio you can run the project and live server to view it on web
 ### Deployment